Quantum Computing Market Research: The Future is Quantum

 QuDoor has been engaged in the development and completion of various quantum information technology feats, including the first commercial quantum communication system (2003), the first dedicated waveform generator for quantum computing (2007), the first to achieve ion trapping on the ion trap chip (2012), the first quantum computing measurement and control system (2015), and China’s first trapping system with ion-phonon-photon compound entanglement function (2018).

 Considering the positive market growth and investment, Quantum computing would surely shine a light on the world with its amazing capabilities.

 The research has been going on for some time now.
 But in recent years, it has picked up speed as now technology companies are also taking part in the research along with research institutes and universities.
 The availability and skills needed in the quantum workforce are being challenged from both the demand and supply sides.
 The demand will only grow now that quantum computing is moving from academia to business applications.

 And as we just read, countries are becoming aware of its prowess, their investment in this tech would only grow bigger.

-Talking about quantum computing prowess, in the next article, we have discussed the industries in which quantum computing would make a big impact along with the companies working in it.
-Want to be the first one to read it?
+Talking about quantum computing prowess, in the next article, we have discussed the industries in which quantum computing would make an impact.

 Authored by: Vipin Singh, Market Research.